What needs permission in a Conservation Area?

 Prune or remove trees from the property

-• Generally, you don’t need planning permission to prune or remove a tree unless it is located in a conservation area in which case you will need to give six weeks’ notice to the council about the proposed works to the tree.
+Generally, you don’t need planning permission to prune or remove a tree unless it is in a conservation area in which case you will need to give 6 weeks’ notice to the council about the proposed works to the tree.

 This applies to trees with a trunk diameter of 75mm or more.
 Further information can be found on our trees page.

 Some trees are protected and will require planning permission to prune or remove.
-These are known as Tree Preservation Orders (TPOs) and you can find more from our urban design and conservation team.
+This protection is known as Tree Preservation Orders (TPOs) and you can find more from our urban design and conservation team.
 See more information about trees and TPOs.

-Some trees may be required to be retained by a condition on an implemented planning permission at the property, including as part of an approved landscaping scheme.
+Some trees may be required to be retained by a condition on an implemented planning permission at the property.
 These would be detailed on applicable decision notices.
 Check the planning register for previous decisions.

 Trees make an important contribution to the character and setting of a conservation area.
 It is for this reason that all trees in a conservation area have protected status.